bullno1/Akuma/README.md

 Environment variables:

-* AKUMA_DOCUMENT_DIR: MOAIEnvironment.getDocumentDirectory will return the value of this variable.
+* AKUMA_DOCUMENT_DIR: MOAIEnvironment.documentDirectory will have the value of this variable.

 During simulation: